2 dead, 2 injured in shooting after Meek Mill concert

 WALLINGFORD, Conn.
-(AP) — Police say two are dead and two injured after a shooting outside a Connecticut theater late Friday night following a concert.
+(AP) — Police say two are dead and two injured after a shooting outside a Connecticut theater late Friday following a concert.

-A Wallingford police spokeswoman tells the Record Journal (http://bit.ly/2hVKvqz ) that officers responded to reports of shots fired outside the Oakdale Theatre after rapper Meek Mill performed.
-Officers found two dead and say the other two with non-life-threatening injuries were taken to hospitals.
+Wallingford Police responded to reports of shots fired outside the Oakdale Theatre after rapper Meek Mill performed.

+Officers found two dead.
+Spokeswoman Lt.
+Cheryl Bradley identified them as 31-year-old Travis Ward and 20-year-old Jaquan Graves, both of New Haven.

+She says the incident doesn’t appear to be directly related to the rapper.

 Most Read Stories